S.Korea to raise concerns about EV credits, battery sourcing in U.S. visit

 The sources declined to be identified as they were not authorised to speak to the media.

-LGES and SK On declined to comment on whether they expect to meet the requirements by next year.
-Samsung SDI was not immediately available for comment.
+LGES, SK On and Samsung SDI declined to comment on whether they expect to meet the requirements by next year.

 For automakers, analysts said the changes to EV subsidies would have a limited financial impact because Hyundai 005380.KS and Kia's 000270.KS U.S. EV sales make up a small percentage of their overall U.S. car sales.